simp/simp-doc/docs/getting_started_guide/ISO_Build/Environment_Preparation.rst

 ---------------

 ..
 NOTE::

-  If you are preparing to generate a SIMP ISO from a release tarball, you don't need ``mock``!
+  You can skip setting up ``mock`` if you are generating an ISO from a release tarball!

 Required Packages
 ^^^^^^^^^^^^^^^^^

-Before we go any further, you'll want to make sure that you have a few :term:`RPM` packages installed on your system and that your build system has access to the Internet.
+Before we proceed, you'll want to make sure that you have a few :term:`RPM` packages installed on your system and that your build system has access to the Internet.
 If you're using :term:`Enterprise Linux` as your build system, you will need to enable :term:`EPEL` for your system prior to proceeding.

 Required RPMs
 """""""""""""